curreythomas/art-api-exam-nolist/README.md

 |401 UNAUTHORIZED |The request was not applied because it lacks all the necessary data to perform the http request.
 Check to make sure all the required fields are provided.|

 **Sample**
-- This request is missing the yearCreated.
+- This request is missing the `"yearCreated"`.

 ```
 {